 · Fire Alarm Systems

 · Fire Mains and Fire Hydrants

 · Access-Control Systems

 · Fire Hydrant Flow Tests

-please refer to the current Building and Fire Code Fee Schedule and the New Building and Fire Code Fee Schedule (Effective June 1, 2013).
+please refer to the Building and Fire Code Fee Schedule.

 4.1 INFORMATION REQUIRED ON ALL FPS PERMIT APPLICATIONS